Prepress: Digital printing

 Digital printing allows printing a lower volume or individually customised publications; this is also known as Variable Data Printing (VDP).
 Variable Data Printing starts with a static piece of artwork and has an element that changes which can be fed from a database, such as a customer's name.
 Conventional offset printing uses 4 printing plates for CMYK color publications making it only cost effective to print thousands of copies of each version.
 Digital printing is also cost effective for an individual publication with a fast turnaround.
 Toner cartridges or Inkjet Cartridges are used making them easy to operate and maintain.
 Advanced machines have options for additional spot colors with special inks such as metallic, fluorescent and white.

 Color management

 Managing color across the process involves having the right equipment and taking regular measurements.
-You need wide color gamut monitors that can best replicate a CMYK color space and have been calibrated.
+One needs wide color gamut monitors that can best replicate a CMYK color space and have been calibrated.
 Pantone swatch guides are needed for color matching.
 A professional color profiling system like the ones listed at the International Color Consortium (ICC) and using ICC color profiles are required.
 Spectrophotometers to validate the color of the CMYK ink and spot colors are also important in prepress.